CastixGitHub/decadence/README.txt

   I have no idea how, but pulseaudio is now working after writing this comment...
   Pulseaudio is  now       working: starts and stops together with jack
                                     (I mean, not the transport, but the server)

+Where's the PW2Jack bridge?
+  There is no such a thing available yet (and no app I know about using only native pipewire api)

 History
 -------